-Recombinant MMP-9 proteins are expressed by HEK293 Cells with fusion tags as C-His, Native.
+Recombinant MMP-9 proteins are expressed by HEK293 Cells with fusion tags as Native, C-His.

-MMP-9antibodies are validated with different applications, which are ELISA, WB, ELISA(Cap), IHC-P, ELISA(Det).
+MMP-9antibodies are validated with different applications, which are ELISA, ELISA(Det), WB, IHC-P, ELISA(Cap).

 MMP-9cDNA clones are full length sequence confirmed and expression validated.
 There are 13 kinds of tags for each MMP-9 of different species, especially GFP tag, OFP tag, FLAG tag and so on.
 There are three kinds of vectors for choice, cloning vector, expression vector and lentivrial expression vector.

 MMP-9ELISA Kit are quality controlled by 8 internation QC standard which guarantee every ELISA Kit with high quality.